AbdullahGumi/assets360-intro/README.md

 # 📷🌎 360 Image Stitcher - Client Project

 This is a project I have completed for a client.
 The 360 Image Stitcher is a powerful app that allows users to create immersive 360-degree images using their mobile device's camera and motion sensors.
-You can view the project at https://assets360.vercel.app/.
+You can view a demo to the project [here](https://assets360.vercel.app/).

 ## 📸 Capturing Images